memios β€” Move Through Cancer. Live Beyond It.

 90%

-of oncologists say they need more knowledge to refer patients appropriately
+of oncologists say they need more knowledge to refer patients to exercise programs[3] ASCO Workforce Survey, 2019

 162